 Twilight gave Trixie a tired smile.
 “Then it's a deal,” she said and rested her head on her hooves with a tired sigh.

-Trixie smiled for the first time that night and lay down, with her head propped against Twilight.
+Trixie smiled for the first time that night and lay down with her head propped against Twilight.

 There was a soft “Hoo” from the broken window.

 Trixie looked up at the owl as it flew in through the hole and landed next to the two unicorns, holding a small package of leaves.
 Twilight was breathing calmly in her sleep and didn't stir.
 Trixie took the little bundle the owl had dropped, careful not to wake Twilight.
-"Hello little one.
-Are you one of Twilight's friends?"

 The owl gave a happy “Hoo” in response and fluttered off back through the window.

-Trixie watched the bird until it was out of sight, then turned her attention to the leaves.
-They smelled strongly, but the scent made Trixie feel relaxed and warm.
+Trixie watched the bird until it was out of sight, then she turned her attention to the leaves.
+They smelled strongly, and the scent made Trixie feel relaxed and warm.
 Unfolding the bundle, Trixie found a small dollop of light green salve.

 “I hope this helps.
 It's the best I can do, I guess,” she whispered and lay back down next to Twilight.
 With a long sigh, Trixie closed her eyes and fell asleep.

-Luna looked down a little timidly and placed a small present on the table in front of Twilight.
-“I, uh, got you a small gift, if it is not too much.”
+Luna looked down a little before placing a small present on the table in front of Twilight.
+“I got you a small gift, if it is not too much.”

 Twilight looked at Luna with surprise.
 “What for?”

 Twilight lifted the lid of the box gingerly and peered inside.
-The inside of the box was lined with a coating of soft, protective fabric, and carefully placed in the middle was a small, gray rock.
-Twilight looked back at Luna, confused.
+The inside of the box was lined with a coating of soft, protective fabric, and carefully placed in the middle of this was a small, gray rock.
+Twilight looked back up at Luna.

-“It's a moon rock … a little piece of the moon,” the princess explained.
+“It's a moon rock, a little piece of the moon,” the princess explained.